Nibbetts/analyst/README.md

 - **center:** average location of all objects in a cluster.
 - **string factor:** average cluster span divided by space dispersion
 - **regularity:** find average cluster pop, then find average difference btw. cluster pop and average cluster pop.
 Regularity is 1/(1+this)
-- **remoteness:** as used here, avg distance of nodes to their nearest neighbors.
+- **repulsion:** as used here, avg distance of nodes to their nearest neighbors.
 While not a real measure of spatial or volumentric density, this is a metric for relationships between encoded objects, and thus could potentially be used as a density metric if inverted.
 - **dispersion:** avg distance of nodes to the center of their distribution
 - **focus:** averaged location of nodes in a cluster; concentration center.
 - **skew:** distance from focus to center.